brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Desired state
 - Incremental small goals
-- Monitor red flags
+- Monitor for red flags

 ::: notes
+- We should define a desired state
+- We reach this state by meeting small well defined goals, to keep us motivated
+- While we watch for red flags
 - A Delivery Platform is a constant work in progress
-- No end goal, but define a moving 'desired state'
+- No real end goal, but define a moving target 'desired state'
 - If it stops changing it's not done, it's dying
-- Small incremental goals, gives motivation and progress
-- Look at adoption, teams metrics, comparison to 'desired state'
-- And watch for red flags
 :::

 ---